-When creating a goal, managers and administrators with the appropriate permissions are able to create a goal and assign it to members of their team, to the entire organization, to an organizational unit (OU) or group, or to specific users.
+When creating a goal, managers and administrators with the appropriate permissions can create a goal and assign it to members of their team, the entire organization, an organizational unit (OU) or group, or to specific users.
 If the Assignment section is not available when creating a goal, then the goal is automatically assigned to the user who is creating the goal.

-When editing agoal, the Assignment section is not available.
-However, users can edit the goal manager for goals which they created.
+When editing an individual goal, the Assignment section is not available, but users can edit the goal manager for goals they created.